ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 That signals to the type checker that it is safe to treat `ReadOnlyBox[Dog]` as a `ReadOnlyBox[Animal]`, because `ReadOnlyBox` only produces `T_co` (via `get_content`) and never consumes it in a type-specific way.
 Covariance is appropriate when the generic class is basically a container of T that only returns T (and doesn't accept T instances that could violate assumptions).

+### Contravariant

-- **Contravariant:** A generic type is contravariant in a type parameter if `Generic[Base]` is a subtype of `Generic[Sub]` whenever `Sub` is a subtype of `Base`.
+A generic type is contravariant in a type parameter if `Generic[Base]` is a subtype of `Generic[Sub]` whenever `Sub` is a subtype of `Base`.
 This is suitable for consumer objects that only take in data of type T and do not produce it.
 Python allows declaring a `TypeVar` as contravariant.
 For example:

 ```python
 # contravariance.py